s33ke3/cilpoc/README.md

 / /___/ / /___/ /_/ / /__/ ,< (__  )
 \____/_/_____/\____/\___/_/|_/____/

-PoC with Huawei Bypass 4 Digits with a wordlist
+PoC of CiLocks using Huawei Smartphone: Bypass 4 Digits PIN using a wordlist

 --> Original Tool by LoliC0d3 - Tegal1337 <--
 --> Mod by Vincenzo Digilio <--

 * Modified Option 4 for PoC
-* Added sleep Time for avoid incremental time for wrong PIN
+* Added sleep Time (10 sec) for avoid incremental time for wrong PIN
 * When the correct PIN was found the phone will be automatically unlock
+* Added: adb shell input keyevent 82 for KEYCODE_MENU and jump to LockScreen